theta-data/theta-data-api/docs/theta-rpc.md

 ## GetAccount

-This Field returns the details of the account.
+This field returns the details of account.

-- code : the hash of the smart contract bytecode (for smart contract accounts)
+- code: the hash of the smart contract bytecode (for smart contract accounts)
-- coins : the native token balance
+- coins: the native token balance
-- reserved_funds : fund reserved for micropayment through the off-chain resource-oriented payment pool
+- reserved_funds: fund reserved for micropayment through the off-chain resource-oriented payment pool
-- root : the root hash of the data Merkle-Patricia trie (for smart contract accounts)
+- root: the root hash of the data Merkle-Patricia trie (for smart contract accounts)
-- sequence : the current sequence number of the account
+- sequence: the current sequence number of the account

 #### Example